 Join us for the GreenMatthews Midwinter Getaway – a relaxing weekend of fun and festivities in the sumptuous surroundings of Halsway Manor with hosts Chris Green and Sophie Matthews.

 GreenMatthews are well-known for their touring Christmas shows such as A Brief History of Christmas, A Christmas Carol and Midwinter Revels.
-On Saturday night there will be a performance of their new show Witty Ditties.

 This weekend holiday is an opportunity to get up close and personal with Chris and Sophie and enjoy a weekend of music and merrymaking.

 The Midwinter Getaway is very much about fun and relaxation, rather than Halsway’s usual intensive workshop-type weekends.
 With good food and good company, the house is the perfect place to gather with old friends and meet new ones.
 Free time will be an important part of the weekend, giving you the opportunity to explore the surrounding area or simply relax by the log fire with a glass of something warming.